Are you Willing to Relocate?

 The Truth About A Company Relocation Package

-Relocation is kind of like debt that goes away after I’m there for a year.
+Relocation is kind of like debt that goes away after the terms of the contracts are fulfilled.

 Can You Get Out of a Relocation Contract?